-- The Check whether the route protocol neighbor is established successfully.
-If no route protocol neighbor is established successfully, here BFD can not process the detection. - The connectivity of IP between two peers fails, BFD can not process the detection. - ^{} Check whether VRRP group is established successfully for linkage with VRRP protocol.
+- Check whether the route protocol neighbor is established successfully.
+If no route protocol neighbor is established successfully, here BFD can not process the detection. - Check whether the configured source-ip is correct for linkage with static route, if the connectivity of IP between two peers fails, BFD can not process the detection. - Check whether VRRP group is established successfully for linkage with VRRP protocol.
 If no VRRP group is established successfully, here BFD can not process the detection.